Learn Salem’s History

 1862

-Salem mercenary Frederick Townsend Ward is killed while working for the Qing Dynasty during the Taiping Rebellion.
+Salem-born mercenary Frederick Townsend Ward was killed while commanding the Qing Dynasty’s Ever Victorious Army during the Taiping Rebellion.

 1865